-A 22-year-old human rights defender named Seifeldin Adam Ahmed was arrested, tortured, and charged with defamation over a Facebook post by Sudanese authorities in the Central Darfur capital of Zalingei, on Wednesday.
+A 22-year-old activist named Seifeldin Ahmed was held, tortured, and charged with defamation over a Facebook post by Sudanese authorities in the Central Darfur capital of Zalingei on Wednesday.

 The African Center for Justice and Peace Studies (ACJPS) reported on Saturday that Ahmed was held in front if the of Zalingei university by a group of police detectives in the morning and taken to the Zalingei Police Station.
 On the way to the police station, he was beaten by the officers who used the butt of their guns and also stamped on him with their boots.